Coconut Oatmeal Chocolate Chip Cookies

 Instructions

-2. Mash the ripe banana in a medium bowl until mostly smooth.
+2. In a medium bowl, mash the ripe banana until smooth.

 Notes

-• Use a very ripe banana for natural sweetness and better texture.
+• Use a very ripe banana for the best flavor and sweetness.

 Nutrition